unahouExosite/docs/rpc/README.md

 ##recordbatch

 Records a list of historical entries to the resource specified.
-This is a more compact way of recording multiple points compared with combining multiple `record` calls into a single request.

 ```